Active Directory Lab 1 – Azure

 To initiate this process, we have to join our PC into the domain we configured.

-On the PC’s settings, you go to “Rename this pc (advanced)” where you can configure the name of this PC to align with your enterprise’s naming standard and/or policy.
-But the most important part is to configure the “member of: domain” setting to carlostech.local.
+- On the workstation’s settings, go to “Rename this pc (advanced)” where you can configure the name of this workstation to align with your enterprise’s naming standard and/or policy.
+But the most important part here is to configure the “member of: domain” setting to carlostech.local.

 Note: This is not the primary method to join a machine into the desired domain.
 In enterprises, there are various methods: